 The Planning Board is not an enforcement agency for the violation of law.
 If you want to file a complaint, please contact our Code Enforcement Officer.

-Our meetings are generally held the 2nd Monday of the month at 7:00 PM at the Town Hall.
+Our meetings are generally held the 2nd Monday of the month at 7:00 PM at the the Harold Lipton Community Center.
 We advertise our meetings both at the Town Hall as well as in the newspaper.
 The public is invited and encouraged to attend to observe our activities.

 Persons interested in using their property in a manner that is not permitted may be able to get permission for that change by submitting an application.
 The Zoning Board of Appeals may grant a variance provided strict conditions are met.
 The Town Board has the power to make, change or eliminate Town laws.